Blog Post

 With contributions from Ted Raymond.

-When it comes to cybersecurity, we tend to focus more on the things we should do to avoid a cybersecurity incident.
-While those things are certainly important, cyberattacks are happening more often and with more sophistication, and an incident happening at your organization is now a matter of "when," not "if."
+Cybersecurity best practices tend to focus more on actions that help avoid or prevent an incident.
+And while those things are certainly important, cyberattacks are happening more often and with more sophistication.
+As a result, cybersecurity incidents are now a matter of "when," not "if."

-Because of this, it's a good idea to also focus on the steps to take during and after an incident.
+Because of this, it's a good idea to consider the steps to take during and after an incident.
+How do you investigate?
 How do you recover?
 How do you prove that a cybercriminal attacked your business and address the resulting impact?

 The answer is simple: digital forensics and incident response (DFIR).